petermsiegel/F-string-APL/README.md

 ### The Above Shortcut

-> A cut above the rest...
+> A cut above the rest…

 Here's a useful feature.
 Let's use the shortcut `%` to display one expression centered above another; it's called **Above** and can also be expressed as `` `A ``.
 Remember, `` `⍵1 `` designates the **_first_** argument after the *f-string* itself, and `` `⍵2 `` the **_second_**.